 - Written assignment must be word processed and in a folder. - The purpose of the written assignment is to help students apply their ability to reason and reflect.
 Students may request assistance with the written assignment as they need it and as faculty are able to assist.
 There is no penalty for this assistance. - Marks will be assigned according to following criteria: content of the paper, structure or organization of the paper, and mechanics of the writing.
-See below for description of assignment and specific details. - The paper is no longer than 8 pages (not including the completed questionnaires) - Twenty-four hour extensions can be negotiated with the instructor without a penalty.
+See below for description of assignment and specific details. - The paper is no longer than 8 pages (not including the completed questionnaires) - Twenty-four hour extensions can be negotiated with the instructor, prior to the due date, without a penalty.
 If the assignment is late the mark will drop by 5%/day.
 This assignment is due at 1630 on the due date.

-Content of the paper refers to the thinking demonstrated
+Content of the paper refers to the thinking demonstrated (36 marks)

-- /2 introduces content of paper and identified issue - /10 literature reviewed that supports each question on the questionnaire.
+- /2 introduces content of paper and identified issue(s)-be specific - /10 literature reviewed that supports each question on the questionnaire.
 Questions must relate to the issue - /5 designs a short questionnaire to validate the issue related to the topic.
-The method is not time consuming for the participants (5 minutes).
-Please submit completed questionnaire as an appendix. - /2 describe information collected - /5 compare the information you collected with your supporting literature - /5 how could the information you collected impact on nursing practice - /4 generate further relevant questions based on the information you collected - /3 conclusion summarizes the content presented in the paper
+The questionnaire is not time consuming for the participants (5 minutes).
+Please submit completed questionnaires as an appendix. - /2 describe information collected on the questionnaires - /5 compare the information you collected on the questionnaires with your supporting literature - /5 how could the information you collected on the questionnaires impact on nursing practice - /4 generate further relevant questions based on the information you collected on the questionnaires